-The USCIPP Pulse is a new section members can go to for updates from the USCIPP Advisory Council and Subcommittees in addition to other ad-hoc, member-wide initiatives and calls.
-The USCIPP team will share highlights from recent meetings so members can have more knowledge about the work that these groups are doing.
+The USCIPP Pulse is a new section members can go to for updates from the USCIPP Advisory Council and Subcommittees and other ad-hoc, member-wide initiatives and calls.
+USCIPP will share highlights from recent meetings so members can know more about the work these groups are doing.

 USCIPP operates on a member-driven agenda of peer benchmarking and international market research, member-to-member education and collaboration, the creation of international business development opportunities for members, the development of industry standards, and more.